mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-jobs/quickstart/index.md

 <!-- Where are JSON files created here stored?
 Can that location be configured? -->

-Edits made to either interface will be immediately reflected in the other.
-For example, if you enter a value in any field in the left hand UI, it will be added to the JSON file on the right hand.
+Edits made to either interface are immediately reflected in the other.
+For example, if you enter a value in any field in the left hand UI, it is added to the JSON file on the right hand window.

 To dismiss the **JSON Editor** screen, click the toggle again.